NicoleY77/generator-angularify/README.md

 <script src="/lib/require.js" data-main="/bundle.js"></script>
 ```
 ## LazyLoad
 With [ocLazyLoad](https://github.com/ocombe/ocLazyLoad) ,  ui-router can lazy load files on demand .
-But I wanted to simplify the `state` config  at same time .
+But I wanted to simplify the `stateConfig`  object at same time .
 For instance , if specifying the state name `list`

 ```javascript
 $stateProvider